nicktolhurst/nicktolhurst.github.io/_posts/2023-03-11-faster-ci-introduction.md

 Nowadays, software development relies heavily on CI / CD pipelines to build, test, package and deploy your products.
 The productivity of your development team directly depends on the speed of your CI / CD pipelines.
 With that in mind, it's clear how important it is to periodically benchmark and invest in CI / CD improvements.

-But how much effort should we put into this?
+But how much effort should we invest?

 Optimising CI / CD for performance eventually comes with diminishing returns.
 The amount of time and effort investigating, benchmarking, proving and discarding will ultimately become economically impractical.
 Fortunately, I am not concerned with the ROI of my efforts in this blog series.
 In this blog series, I'm here to waste my own time in an effort to produce the most gains.